onflow/flow-core-contracts/README.md

 and receive their own rewards.
 You can see an explaination of this process in the staking section of the [Flow Docs website](https://docs.onflow.org/token/staking/).

-You can find all the transactions for interacting with the IDTableStaking contract in the `transactions/idTableStaking` directory.
+You can find all the transactions for interacting with the IDTableStaking contract with unlocked FLOW in the `transactions/idTableStaking` directory.

+You can also find scripts for querying info about staking and stakers in the `transactions/idTableStaking/scripts/` directory.
+These scripts are documented in the [staking scripts section of the docs](https://docs.onflow.org/staking/scripts/)

 ### Flow Staking Helper Contract